Amex Green Credit Card Review

 How The Amex Green Credit Card Fits In The Amex Membership Rewards Ecosystem

 American Express has two key rules that impact sign-up bonus eligibility: the Amex 1/7 Rule and the Amex Family Rule.
-Because of this, starting with the Green Card can make sense if you plan to open all three personal Membership Rewards cards.
+Because of the Family Rule, the ideal sequence for earning welcome offers on all three personal Membership Rewards cards is Green, then Gold, then Platinum.

-That said, the Green card’s smaller bonus and limited benefits lead many users to skip it and start with the Gold instead.
+That said, the Green card’s smaller bonus and limited benefits lead many people to skip it and start with the Gold instead.

-If your goal is to maximize Membership Rewards, starting with the Green card preserves your ability to earn bonuses on all three cards.
-But if you don’t want to use a 5/24 slot on a lower-value card, skipping it is a perfectly reasonable strategy.
+If your goal is to maximize Membership Rewards and you're not concerned about your 5/24 status, starting with the Green card preserves your ability to earn welcome offers on all three cards.
+If you're trying to maximize value from each application, though, skipping the Green and starting with the Gold is a perfectly reasonable strategy.

 Card Information